Get Tangem

 Freemium

-Best Crypto Wallet Overall: Tangem Wallet for Simplicity
+Best Crypto Wallet Overall: Tangem Wallet

 Best Mobile Wallet: Phantom Wallet for Versatility

-Phantom Wallet is a user-friendly, non-custodial wallet primarily designed for the Solana blockchain, now expanding to support Base, Sui, Ethereum and Polygon networks.
+Phantom Wallet is a user-friendly, non-custodial wallet primarily designed for the Solana blockchain, now expanding to support Base, Sui, Ethereum, and Polygon networks.
 Available as a mobile app for iOS and Android, it offers seamless integration with decentralized applications (dApps), token swaps, and NFT management, making it a versatile choice for mobile users engaged in various blockchain ecosystems.

 Best Desktop Wallet: Exodus Wallet